Extra-Creativity/OpenGLFramework/README.md

 + For CMake, (we think) it's miserable to use convenient functions like `find_package` in Windows and usually third-party libraries need to be included in folders.
 + For vcpkg & plug-ins, it's a really good choice in Windows but a little bit unsatisfying for cross-platform code.

-XMake is a lua-based convenient tool for cross-platform code written by a Chinese developer, @waruqi.
+XMake is a lua-based convenient tool for cross-platform code written by a Chinese developer, [@waruqi](https://github.com/waruqi).
 It's equipped with a package manager, XRepo, which has most common libraries.
 After installing them, you can use `find_package`-like functions in `xmake.lua`.
 It combines the merits of CMake and vcpkg while having at least same building speed compared to other mainstream building tools.

 > In fact Lua knowledge is nearly unnecessary for basic build tasks.
 >
 > We believe that XMake is easier to code than CMake, but it's a pity that documents of XMake are still developing and not as satisfying as we expect.
-We are still struggling to study nows.
+We are still struggling to study now.
 >
 > XMake can also generate IDE project files, see [here](https://xmake.io/#/plugin/builtin_plugins?id=generate-ide-project-files).